Have you experienced this email marketing conundrum? You upload your subscriber list, send off the email campaign, and… your subscriber number drops.

-A bounced email is an email that couldn't be delivered to the recipient.
+A bounced back email is an email that couldn't be delivered to the recipient.

 Your subscriber’s server will bounce the email back for a variety of reasons, which we will explain in the next section.
-If you want to see if emails are bouncing, you can find out in your email campaign report.
+If you want to see your email marketing bounce rates, you can find them in your email campaign report.